department-of-veterans-affairs/va.gov-team/products/platform/platform-website/2021-04-xx-deprecate-homepage-decision.md

 ## Paths forward

-All options would be followed by the release plan outlined in https://app.zenhub.com/workspaces/vsp-5cedc9cce6e3335dc5a49fc4/issues/department-of-veterans-affairs/va.gov-team/17376.
+All options would be followed by the release plan outlined in [Documentation Site — Migrate Homepage MVP documentation to Confluence: Release plan#17376](https://app.zenhub.com/workspaces/vsp-5cedc9cce6e3335dc5a49fc4/issues/department-of-veterans-affairs/va.gov-team/17376).

 ### Option 1 (recommended by the Content/IA team): Create persona-based landing pages with exit page tracking to GH, instead of content transformation